 “The unidentified male appears to be fair skinned with brown to black hair and beard; he stands approximately 5’10” to 6’1” tall and has a thin to medium build.
 The male appears to be between 18 and 30 years old,” said a law enforcement alert released today.

 The man is thought to live in the North Jersey area, Molinelli said.

 The prosecutor urged anyone with information to immediately contact police and not to confront the man.
 Tips can also be called in to the Prosecutor’s Major Crimes Unit at 201-226-5532, text messaged to 551-265-5651 or emailed to email@example.com.

-A $7,500 reward has been offered for information leading to an arrest and conviction in the case.
+A $ for information leading to an arrest and conviction in the case.

 More images of the man are available at BCPO.net.